 And offering Chinese visitors the chance to pay via AliPay or WeChat Pay – credit cards are rarely used in China – is also likely to attract their custom.

 WeChat mini-programs frequently form a part of luxury marketing.
 Our article on WeChat offers more discussion.
-And our articles on China’s e-business platforms and e-commerce regulations include more detailed advice for foreign businesses.
+And our articles on e-commerce regulations include more detailed advice for foreign businesses.

 How Melchers can support foreign businesses in China’s luxury industries